-For most parents, feeling their baby kicking for the first time is a major milestone.
+A baby kicking in the womb a major milestone.
 It’s the first emotional bond a mom has with her unborn baby, and the first encounter a dad has with their soon-to-be kid.
 In essence, a baby’s moves in the belly are the first fateful meetings between parent and kid.
 And there are scientific reasons why babies stay active in the womb during development, moving, kicking, and fluttering in utero, from growing bones to tiny hiccups.
 Here’s why babies kick, when they start kicking, and what it means, according to experts.
 Plus some tips on how to instigate more baby kicking in the womb.
 Bring it on, kid.

-Babies don’t just kick mom because it’s cramped in there — every sharp kick helps shape your baby’s growing bones.
+Even though kicks can be uncomfortable for the mother, every sharp kick helps shape your baby’s growing bones.
 A recent study in the Journal of the Royal Society Interface found that the force of fetal kicks markedly increases between 20 and 30 weeks gestation, and then declines by 35 weeks.
 This suggests that a baby’s kicks are the most vigorous during those middle stages of fetal development, just when bones and joints are beginning to take shape.
 It makes sense that as they begin to rapidly development, they start testing out movements from inside the womb.
 Animal studies have shown that stationary fetuses emerge with bone and joint problems; conversely, weight-bearing exercises like brisk walking have been shown to strengthen bones.

 Fetal movement may also be linked to long-term behavior.
 One fascinating but less authoritative study found that “fetal motor activity appears to predict temperament attributes related to regulatory behaviors in early childhood.”
 So it’s possible that a baby’s kicking also has something to do with neurological development (although causation is entirely unclear, and it’s also possible that babies with poor neurological development move less in utero).